-Actis is a leading global investor in sustainable infrastructure, delivering competitive returns for institutional investors and measurable positive impact for the countries, cities, and communities in which it operates.
-Actis invests in structural themes that support long-term, equitable growth in defensive, critical infrastructure across energy transition, digitalisation, and supply chain transformation.
+Actis is a leading growth market investor in sustainable infrastructure.
+Actis invests in structural themes that aim to support long-term, equitable growth in defensive, critical infrastructure across energy transition, digitalisation transition, and supply chain transformation.

-The firm's decades of global experience, operational know-how, and strong culture of accountability allow it to create global sustainability leaders at scale.
-Since inception, Actis has raised US\$25 billion.
+Actis believes that the firm's decades of global experience, operational know-how and strong culture allow it to create global sustainability leaders at scale.
+Actis is a signatory to the Principles for Responsible Investment (PRI), an investor initiative supported by the United Nations.